vedantRaikar/QR-code-genrator-/README.md

 # QR-code-genrator

-it take any url and creates a QRcode for that url
+it takes any url and creates a QRcode for that url